gravitational/teleport/rfd/0180-sso-mfa.md

 2. User has no WebAuthn device registered or connected

-Note: On MacOS, Linux, and Window's we can detect whether the user has an MFA device plugged in using the `libfido2` or touchID libraries.
+Note: On MacOS, Linux, and Window's we can detect whether the user has an MFA device plugged in using the `libfido2` and touchID libraries.

 See [User Stories](#user-stories) for more specific examples.

 #### WebUI and Teleport Connect

-We will add a `SSO` button the existing MFA modal when SSO MFA is enabled.
+We will add an `SSO` button to the existing MFA modal when SSO MFA is enabled.
+The `Continue` button will be changed to say `WebAuthn`.

-It will either be gray, colored (default), or removed depending on whether WebAuthn is also available:
+Each button will be gray, colored, or removed depending on which methods are available.

 | Webauthn | SSO | WebAuthn button | SSO button |
 |----------|-----|-----------------|------------|